Javon Baker: New England Patriots

 Baker was selected by the New England Patriots with the 110th overall pick in the fourth round of the 2024 NFL draft.
 He signed his rookie contract on May 24, 2024.
 In his rookie season, Baker played In 11 games (one start), recording one reception for 12 yards.

 He was released on August 27, 2025 after initially surviving final roster cuts.

 Philadelphia Eagles

 On August 29, 2025, Baker signed with the practice squad of the Philadelphia Eagles.
 Baker was released by the Eagles on October 14.

+San Francisco 49ers

+On December 9, 2025, Baker signed with the San Francisco 49ers' practice squad.
+He was released on January 14, 2026.

 Legal issues

 On September 1, 2024, Baker was given a ticket by the Massachusetts State Police following his refusal to move his vehicle that was blocking traffic at Logan Airport.
 The incident was made public when Baker posted on his Instagram account a video describing the event.
 Baker was disciplined by Patriot head coach Jerod Mayo after the video surfaced.
 The details of the discipline were not made public.